-Compare some physics of a fuel injected engine and an engine with a carburetor.
-For the most part carburetors on many engines are set up to run between 16-17:1 air/fuel ratio.
+If you were to compare a fuel injected engine and a carbureted engine, the air fuel ratio is to be considered.
+Carburetors on many engines are set up to run between 16-17:1 air/fuel ratio.
 A fuel injection system running on gasoline is controlled to 14.7:1 air/fuel ratio.
-This intuitively would provide for better economy with a carburetor than with a fuel injection system.
-With equal vehicles running down the road with these two scenarios this would be correct.
-What is not taken into account in this situation is spark control, acceleration fuel control and power enrichment.
-FI provides for better control in all of these modes which for the most part increases overall fuel economy.
+This intuitively would provide for better economy with a direct fuel injection system than with a carbureted engine.
+What is also to be taken into account is spark control, acceleration fuel control, and power enrichment.
+Fuel injection provides for better control in all of these scenarios which for the most part increases overall fuel economy.

-There are people making huge claims of improved fuel economy just by adding fuel injection.
-This may or may not be true but is usually the difference between a finely tuned injection system and a poorly tuned carbureted system.
-Fuel injected systems almost always stay fine tuned where the carburetors usually need a lot of tuning.
+Additionally, fuel injected systems almost always stay fine tuned as opposed to a carbureted engine that usually requires a lot of tuning.
 We typically see an increase in fuel economy between 1/2 and 4 mpg when fuel injection is added.

 How much more power can I expect with a fuel injection system?

 This is one of the most frequently asked questions.
-All things being equal fuel injection in and of itself provides little or no improvement in power.
-That may be a shock to hear but is actually the truth with all things being equal.
-It also makes a difference what type of fuel injection you are using, TBI or MPFI.
-There are many people who make huge claims of power improvement with fuel injection, when in fact the improvement may have nothing to do with fuel injection.
-Confused?
-Read on for more info.
+Fuel injection in and of itself provides little or no improvement in power.
+It does make a difference what type of fuel injection you are using, TBI (throttle body injection) or MPFI (multi port fuel injection).
+There is some debate over power improvement with fuel injection, however the improvement may have nothing to do with fuel injection.

 Fuel injection provides finite control for most of the engines control systems.
-Since you are able to measure many different operating conditions of the engine and the environment that it is running in, FI allows for precise control of the fuel and the spark for these varied conditions.
-With this control an FI system provides optimum operation under all conditions.
-With the advent of electronics that allow for this control, power is and can be gained because so many of the engines functions can be monitored and controlled.
+Since you are able to measure many different operating conditions of the engine and the environment that it is running in, fuel injection allows for precise control of the fuel and the spark.
+Because of a fuel injection systems constant monitoring, power can be gained due to so many of the engines functions being monitored and controlled through an ECM (electronic control module).
 This control makes for a very homogeneous fuel charge into the combustion chamber and allows for maximum power to be gained by the combustion process.

-With a TBI system some of the same issues that were observed with a carburetor are can also be produced with a TBI system.
-Mainly air/fuel distribution issues and limited intake manifold design flexibility.
-TBI systems however work very well especially for daily driver and stock or slightly modified engines.
+TBI systems work very well, especially for the daily driver with a stock or slightly modified engine.
 They also work very well for motor home and towing applications especially when different altitudes are encountered with your vehicle.
 These systems are also relatively maintenance free and allow for many hours and miles of low maintenance operation.

-The opening statement was all things being equal fuel injection by itself does not greatly improve the power of the engine; again all things being equal.
 If you have the same engine, same manifold, same conditions and simply add fuel injection along with the same air/fuel ratio and spark advance your power output will be close to the same.
 With MPFI mainly because of the reduction of air/fuel distribution issues you can usually see 5-10% increase in power.
-Now if you add longer runners and a different camshaft design because of the efficiency allowed with MPFI you have significantly increased the power of your engine.
+If you add longer runners and a different camshaft design because of the efficiency allowed with MPFI you have significantly increased the power of your engine.

 What is included with my fuel injection system?
 Is your fuel injection system a complete system?
 Is there anything that is not provided?